No Hassle: Capital One Cash Rewards Card

 Why was I so panicked that my Capital One No Hassle Cash Rewards card had expired?
-Because I was about to leave on an international vacation, and the Capital One No Hassle Rewards card is by far the best card for international travelers.
-Why is this card the best for international travel?
+Because I was about to leave on an international vacation, and the Capital One No Hassle Rewards card is an incredibly useful card for international travelers.
+Why is this card so great for international travel?
 For three main reasons: no conversion fees, no annual fee, and Visa Signature perks.

 No Conversion Fees

 First, the fees.
 Or lack thereof.

 Capital One does not charge conversion (foreign transaction) fees for credit card purchases made overseas.
 Compare this to many other cards that can charge up to 3%.
 So if, for instance, you take one international trip a year and spend $3,000, you would pay just under $100 in conversion fees with most major credit cards.
 But, with the Capital One No Hassle Rewards card, you don't pay a dime in foreign transaction fees.

 Unlike other cards that also offer no conversion fees, the Capital One card has no annual fee.